-- \$750,000 for projected Diesel Fuel increases. - \$76,500 for Diesel Fuel corresponding to the additional vehicles added to Fleet at mid-year. - \$455,300 for expansion of fuel monitoring system to include tanks used by Fire Apparatus.
-The monitoring will improve preventative maintenance scheduling per manufacturer recommendation. - \$211,500 to transition to a citywide GPS system allowing greater monitoring performance, locate vehicles, and develop routes for increase efficiency and response time. - \$149,900 for projected Alternative Fuel increases. - \$218,400 for inventory increases due to supply chain challenges. - \$161,400 for Lease/Purchase and Maintenance cost of two Trolleys.
+- \$750,000 for projected Diesel Fuel increases. - \$76,500 for Diesel Fuel corresponding to the additional vehicles added to Fleet at mid-year. - \$455,300 for the expansion of a fuel monitoring system to include tanks used by Fire Apparatus.
+The monitoring will improve preventative maintenance scheduling per manufacturer recommendation. - \$211,500 to transition to a citywide GPS system allowing greater monitoring performance, locate vehicles, and develop routes for increased efficiency and response time. - \$1,099,500 for inventory increases due to supply chain challenges. - \$161,400 for Lease/Purchase and Maintenance cost of two Trolleys.
 This program is targeted to begin on April 1, 2023, and provide service on Friday and Saturday from Fresno City College to Downtown.

-- \$1,403,300 for Lease/Purchase replacement or new vehicles for client departments per Form 11 submission. - \$3,691,300 for vehicle acquisitions for client departments per the Form 11 submission. - \$11,846,100 for replacement acquisition vehicles for client departments per the Form 11 submission.
+- \$5,780,600 for Lease/Purchase of replacement or new vehicles for client Departments per Form 11 submission and existing leases. - \$3,691,300 for vehicle acquisitions for client departments per the Form 11 submission. - \$11,846,100 for replacement acquisition of vehicles for client Departments per the Form 11 submission. - \$322,700 increase for fuel to all the client departments with approved Form 11's.